Page to Stage

 Our Schedule

-TUESDAY, JULY 1 • 6 - 8 PM • BK HOUSE: Page to Stage Generative Writing with prompts to spark stories in the genre of Fantasy & Fairy Tale
+TUESDAY, APRIL 7 • 6 - 8 PM • BIG COUCH (CLASSROOM): Page to Stage Generative Writing with prompts to Southern Gothic stories.
+Led by Desiree S. Evans.

-TUESDAY, AUGUST 5 • 6 - 8 PM • BK HOUSE: Revision Workshop with exercises to help you polish your piece
+MONDAY, MAY 4 • 6 - 8 PM • BIG COUCH: Revision Workshop with exercises to help you polish your piece.
+Led by Maurice Carlos Ruffin.

-TUESDAY, SEPTEMBER 2 • 6 - 8 PM • TBA: Performing Your Prose Workshop
+TUESDAY, JUNE 2 • 6 - 8 PM • BIG COUCH (STAGE): Performing Your Prose Workshop.
+Led by Daphne Armbruster.

-SATURDAY, SEPTEMBER 20 • 7 - 9 PM • TBA: The Fiction Sessions Reading Series
+SUNDAY, JUNE 28 • 7 - 9 PM • BIG COUCH (STAGE): The Fiction Sessions Reading Series

 The Fiction Sessions Submission Rules